hypnosapos/yellow-pachyderm/README.md

 ```

-Note how models 1537356456 and 1537356951 are served via TFServing and clients reach them.
+Note how models 1537356456 and 1537356951 (last one is the model for complete dataset, created after the aggregation) are served via TFServing and clients reach them.

 TFServing logs: